TheEgghead27/Eggbot/README.md

 ![](tutorial/botpaste.png)

-19. Setup the release.py and .txt files like so.
+19. Setup the release.py, kiri.txt, bee.txt, and prerequisite txt files like so.

 ![](tutorial/setup.png)
+(not updated yet)

 20. Run the Python script.